Philanthropinism: History

-In order to implement his philanthropinist ideas, Basedow wrote a booklet called "Das Noethigste aus der Vorstellung an Menschenfreunde" (Introduction of what is Important to Friends of Humanity (Philanthropists)) wherein her lays out his plans for a new series of illustrated books (later to become his Elementarwerk) and the founding of a school to utilize his education methods.
+In order to implement his philanthropinist ideas, Basedow wrote a booklet called "Das Noethigste aus der Vorstellung an Menschenfreunde" (Introduction of what is Important to Friends of Humanity (Philanthropists)) wherein he lays out his plans for a new series of illustrated books (later to become his Elementarwerk) and the founding of a school to utilize his education methods.
 Basedow distributed this booklet to his many wealthy friends and contacts to solicit funding for his new ideas.
 He gathered substantial financial help from many contributors (Philanthropists) most notably the Empress of Russia, the King of Denmark, the Prince of Dessau and the Prince of Basel.
 In 1774, The Prince of Dessau was so impressed by Basedow's ideas that he provided a section of his Dessau Palace to hold the school.
 Basedow called the "Philanthropinum, a school for Philanthropists, Learners and Teachers".
 Basedow directed the school and taught there as well.
 The basic principles of his education system are: